panitsasi/JamShield-A-Machine-Learning-Detection-Algorithm-for-Over-the-Air-Jamming-Attacks/README.md

 ## Dataset

 Each dataset corresponds to a specific jamming type.
-We have implemented three types of jammers: constant, random, and reactive, each with varying output power and different jamming signals.
+We have implemented three types of jammers: constant, random, and reactive, each with varying output power and different jamming signals.We also include datasets without the presence of a jammer.
 You can access the raw files in the `data` folder:

 - [Constant Jammer](data/)
 - [Random Jammer](data/)